brad-cannell/codebookr/README.md

     the Word codebook document.
 -   **description:** An optional text description of the dataset that will appear on the first page of the Word codebook document.
+-   **keep_blank_attributes:** By default, the column attributes table will omit the Column description, Source information, Column type, value labels, and skip pattern rows from the column attributes table in the codebook document if those attributes haven’t been set.
+In other words, it won’t show blank rows for those attributes.
+Passing `TRUE` to the keep_blank_attributes argument will cause the opposite to happen.
+The column attributes table will include a Column description, Source information, Column type, value labels, and skip pattern row for every column in the data frame - even if they don’t have those attributes set.
+-   **no_summary_stats:** A character vector of column names.
+The summary statistics will not be added to column attributes table for any column passed to this argument.
+This can be useful when a column contains values that are sensitive or may be used to identify individual people (e.g., names, addresses, etc.) and the individual values for that column should not appear in the codebook.

 First, we will once again create our codebook without passing any values to the `title`, `subtitle`, or `description` arguments.
 This will allow